 2. Break Fear into Smaller Pieces

 Fear can be overwhelming.
 The panic and paranoia that often accompany fear trigger a flight-fight response in your brain.
 This magnifies and exaggerates the perceived danger.
 It can be helpful to break the fear down into smaller steps.
 So for instance, if you're afraid of speaking in public, you might try giving your talk to a friend.
 Taking the small step is a victory.
-As we teach in our Primer mindfulness classes, you can begin to expand your window of tolerance for fear.
+As we teach in our Foundations of Mindfulness Series you can begin to expand your window of tolerance for fear.
 This means you can be with the fear without running away.
 And this is how you begin to manage and reduce fear.

 3. Let Go of Catastrophic Thinking